Sauer 100

 Sauer 100 is a bolt-action rifle manufactured by Sauer & Sohn that was launched in 2016.
-It is an entry level rifle from Sauer, and is produced on the same factory and shares many parts with Mauser M18.
+It is an entry-level rifle from Sauer, and is produced in the same factory and shares many parts with Mauser M18.

 Technical

 The stock comes with a proprietary bedding called "Ever-Rest" which consists of a metal block around the front action screw.
 The rifle is available in many variants, such as: